joenaitis/joenaitis.github.io/README.md

-# Go to Joe's website to learn more about him
+# Go to Joe's website to learn more about his work and projects
 # https://joenaitis.github.io/